matias-ceau/scripts/docs/index.md

 - [get_repos_present_on_host.sh](scripts/get_repos_present_on_host.sh.md) -- *A script to list Git repositories present on the current host.*
 - [git_clone_by_author-repo.sh](scripts/git_clone_by_author-repo.sh.md) -- *A script for cloning Git repositories by specifying developer and package.*
 - [grub-tune-to-audio-python.py](scripts/grub-tune-to-audio-python.py.md) -- *Convert GRUB_INIT_TUNE strings to audio files.*
-- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A script to launch FZF in Alacritty, with optional output piping.*
+- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A versatile FZF menu launcher that uses Alacritty terminal.*
 - [install_dependencies.sh](scripts/install_dependencies.sh.md) -- *A script to install necessary packages on Arch Linux using paru.*
 - [jupyter_new_notebook.xsh](scripts/jupyter_new_notebook.xsh.md) -- *Create a new Jupyter notebook and open it in Chromium.*
-- [keyboard-help.sh](scripts/keyboard-help.sh.md) -- *Launches an xterm window displaying the current keyboard layout.*
+- [keyboard-help.sh](scripts/keyboard-help.sh.md) -- *Launches a terminal to display current keyboard layout using `bat`.*
 - [launch_tmux_with_music_player.sh](scripts/launch_tmux_with_music_player.sh.md) -- *Script to create a new tmux session called music and open cmus.*
 - [list_process.sh](scripts/list_process.sh.md) -- *A simple script to list all running services sorted by their status.*
 - [llama-all-scripts-describer.py](scripts/llama-all-scripts-describer.py.md) -- *Automatically generates GitHub documentation for scripts using Llama 3.1.*